DA0-DA0/dao-contracts/contracts/proposal/dao-proposal-condorcet/README.md

-This is a DAO DAO proposal module which implements The Condorcet Method
+This is a DAO DAO proposal module which implements The Condorcet Method.

 https://www.princeton.edu/~cuff/voting/theory.html

+This module lacks many basic features.
+For example, proposals and choices do not have human readable names and descriptions.
+For this first version, the goal is to build a correct, secure, and gas efficent voting system that may be audited, not to build a proposal module that is ready for use with humans and a frontend.

-It differs from `dao-proposal-single` and `dao-proposal-multiple` in that it does not:
+To this end, this module differs from `dao-proposal-single` and `dao-proposal-multiple` in that it does not:

 1. support revoting,
 2. integrate with pre-propose modules, nor
 3. support proposal and vote hooks

-> But even these three rules
+The implementation is described below.

-> needn’t be followed; what works reliably
+> what works reliably
 > is to know the raw silk,
 > hold the uncut wood.
 > Need little,